bizlett/bizlett/README.md

 ### I am a Junior Full Stack Developer, currently working on my pen-ultimate project at Code Institute.

-📚 Currently immersing myself in the wonderful world of Coding!
-I am building a wedding website with RSVP application.
+📚 I am currently building a wedding website with RSVP application.
 Its a full static website and REST API using Python, Flask, HTML, CSS, JQuery and MongoDB

 👀 I’m interested in full stack development overall.
 Developing new interests as I learn!